 So, I researched existing ideas, selected the right ones, and brainstormed some myself.

 You might find them helpful as a real estate agent or investor.

 Here they are:

 1) Use seed packets to communicate a marketing message such as “Plant your property listing with me and watch your bank account grow when selling your house.”

 You can deliver them to the neighborhood you are focusing on and go door to door.

-2) You can help people in your neighborhood with their yard sales by providing a free yard sale kit that includes yard sale signs, for sale stickers, and more and add embed on it that it is sponsored by your business.
+2) You can help people in your neighborhood with their yard sales by providing a free yard sale kit.
+It could include yard sale signs, for sale stickers, and more, and adding an embed on it so that your business sponsors it.

-So, everyone participating in the yard sale will see that it is sponsored by your company.
+So, everyone participating in the yard sale will see that your company sponsors it.